Study Abroad

 Image of Mannheim Palace

-The University of Mannheim is located in the heart of Mannheim, a multicultural city in southwestern Germany with a population of nearly 320,000.
+Mannheim is a multicultural city in southwestern Germany with a population of nearly 320,000.
 During the 18th century, Mannheim was a cultural and intellectual center of Europe and home to a territorial prince of the Holy Roman Empire, giving the city a rich historical, architectural, and cultural legacy.
 Today, Mannheim is a vibrant capital of trade and industry, filled with cafes, museums, beautiful parks, and cultural events.
 With a central location and direct connection to Germany's excellent public transportation system, students in Mannheim can easily explore Germany's cosmopolitan cities and charming small towns.

 More information about this program can be found on the Office of International Affairs program webpage.